deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 No.

-Firstly, chatmail servers are fully interoperable e-mail servers, but they do away with spam-checking and unneccessary rate-limits, allow anonymous sign-up without requiring any private data, and are faster and more efficient than classic e-mail servers.
+Firstly, chatmail servers are fully interoperable e-mail servers, but they do away with spam-checking and unnecessary rate-limits, allow anonymous sign-up without requiring any private data, and are faster and more efficient than classic e-mail servers.